 Then there are, amidst messy and cramped 1BHK flats; laptop screens the only source of light in the rooms, the Freelancers.
-Having studied in colleges with forgettable names and non-existent pedigree, tired of the mediocrity that life seems to have unfairly bestowed upon them, they have forged their own path out of pure will.
-They can get things by the book, by the chair, by the spoon, or pretty much anything given to them.
+Having studied in colleges with forgettable names and non-existent pedigree, tired of the mediocrity that life seems to have unfairly bestowed upon them, they have forged their path out of pure will.
+They can get things done by the book, by the chair, by the spoon, pretty much anything given to them.
 Freelancers are as good as the best, though unorthodox and unrestrained.
 The output might not be something you want and in the end this choice might come and bite you in the behinds as well.
 (If there is an end, they are well known for stringing financers along).

 So what do you want to be.
-The ever competing industry worried about customers, the all-knowing scholar living in a box, or the free bird literally living on peanuts.
+The ever competing Industry worried about customers, the all-knowing Scholar living in a box, or the free bird literally living on peanuts.
 The Scholars and the Freelancers always have a goal in sight.
 The industry has to speculate and fight off the ready to step in “Servicemen”.

 Take a wrong turn, and you’ll be buried alive by expectations and failures, while the others brush it off as a “bad job” and search for a new player to invest in.